 Developing Digital Citizens: A Guide for Grades 6-12

-How do you think your students spent their summer vacation?
-More than likely, many of them spent thousands of hours connected to the online world on social network sites, shopping, and/or gaming with friends.
+How do you think your students spend their summer vacation?
+More than likely, many of them spend thousands of hours connected to the online world on social network sites, shopping, and/or gaming with friends.
 In fact, according to the most recent study from the Pew Research Center (2015), 92% of teens report going online daily, including 24% who say they go online “almost constantly.”
 But just because tweens and teens use technology regularly doesn’t mean that they have the skills to use digital tools in an appropriate, safe, and respectful manner.

 While you may already have classroom measures in place that support digital citizenship practices (e.g., school acceptable use policies and classroom expectations around online respect and rapport), are you prepared to explicitly teach the skills your students need to become responsible digital citizens?

 To make the most of teaching digital citizenship this year, try incorporating these critical elements in your classroom: